jaredbeck/graph_matching/README.md

 Limitations
 -----------

-All vertexes in a `GraphMatching::Graph` must be integers.
+All vertexes in a `Graph` must be consecutive positive nonzero integers.
 This simplifies many algorithms.
 For your convenience, a module (`GraphMatching::IntegerVertexes`) is provided to convert the vertexes of any `RGL::MutableGraph` to integers.

 ```ruby
 require 'graph_matching'